vds2212/vds2212.github.io/README.md

 ## Survive the first day in Vim

-Vim is quite different from other text editor and when migrating from another text editor you can be confronted to a number of hindrances.
+Vim is quite different from other text editors and when migrating from another text editors you can be confronted to a number of hindrances.
 In this text I have listed a number of these hindrances and how to mitigate them.

 [How to survive the first day in Vim](firstday.md).